ipriyam26/restplace/README.md

-Sure!
-Here is a draft project description for your natural selection simulation:

----

 # Natural Selection Simulation

 This project is a simulation of an ecosystem undergoing natural selection, demonstrating the principles of evolution in action.